hellyryan1995/Wordit-Game-MS2/README.md

 ### How to Play

-Once you click start and you will have to click the button that corresponds with the WORD display in the centre of the screen, you are following the word and not the background colour of the button, the time between each command will reduce and you progress into the forcing you to speed up on selecting the correct command.
+Once you click start and you will have to click the button that corresponds with the WORD displayed in the centre of the screen, you are following the word and not the background colour of the button, You will have 35 seconds to get as many as you can correct.

 The player may also use the key commands displayed on the screen.